John-Rood/VectorVault/docs/supported_models.md

 | xAI | `grok-4.6` (product default) | `grok-4.6` (500k), `grok-4.5` (500k), `grok-4.3` (1M), `grok-4.20`, `grok-4.20-0309-reasoning`, `grok-4.20-0309-non-reasoning` (1M), `grok-build-0.1` (256k), `grok-latest` | up to 1,000,000 | model-dependent |
 | Google | `gemini-3.8-flash` (`gemini-latest`) | `gemini-3.8-flash`, `gemini-3.7-flash`, `gemini-3.6-flash`, `gemini-3.5-flash`, `gemini-3.5-flash-lite`, `gemini-3.1-flash-lite`, `gemini-2.5-pro`, `gemini-2.5-flash`, `gemini-2.5-flash-lite` | up to 1,048,576 | up to 65,536 |

 OpenAI GPT-6 Astra accepts text and image input and returns text through Chat Completions or Responses.
 Its 1,050,000-token context allows up to 922,000 input tokens and 128,000 output tokens.
-It supports `none`, `low`, `medium`, `high`, `xhigh`, and `max` reasoning effort, with `medium` as the documented default.
+The public Chat Completions route supports `low`, `medium`, `high`, and `xhigh` reasoning effort, with `medium` as the documented default.
+Although the model page currently also names `max`, live API validation rejects both `none` and `max`; VectorVault exposes only the wire-verified set.
 GPT-5.6 remains a stable explicit option; its `gpt-5.6` alias routes to GPT-5.6 Sol.
 The official `chat-latest` model has a 400,000-token context and 128,000-token output limit; the legacy `chatgpt-latest` spelling is translated locally and is never sent upstream.

 Anthropic's `claude-opus-5` remains the default because Anthropic recommends Opus 5 for complex work.
 Claude Fable 5.1 is now the highest-capability public Claude API model; Fable 5 and Sonnet 5 remain stable options.
 Fable 5.1 supports adaptive thinking and all five effort levels (`low`, `medium`, `high`, `xhigh`, and `max`), with `high` as the provider default.
 Anthropic's Models API reports 128,000 maximum output tokens for the current Claude 5 family and supported Claude 4.6–4.8 models; Claude 4.5 models remain capped at 64,000.
 The current browser and computer-use toolsets support Claude Fable 5.1, Fable 5, Opus 5, Sonnet 5, and Opus 4.8; older Claude models require a legacy computer-use tool version.
 Invitation-only `claude-mythos-5-1` remains Glasswing-only and is not listed.